ViciousBadger/larion-world-generation/README.md

 enough to be interesting to explore in survival mode.

-The biomes themselves are not altered at all, making Larion fully compatible with most biome overhaul mods.
-I personally recommend [William Wyther's Overhauled Overworld](https://modrinth.com/mod/wwoo), it fits the altered terrain like a glove and is incredible for exploration.

-If you encounter issues when combining Larion with other world generation datapacks, try using Larion as a datapack and make sure it is loaded **after** any other datapacks using a tool like [Paxi](https://modrinth.com/mod/paxi).
-Unfortunately you have to do this with Overhauled Overworld, otherwise mountains will be "cut off" if they go beyond 320 blocks.
+The biomes themselves are not altered at all, making Larion fully compatible with most biome overhauls.
+If you encounter issues when combining Larion with world generation datapacks, try using Larion as a datapack and make sure it is loaded **after** any other datapacks using a tool like [Paxi](https://modrinth.com/mod/paxi).
+See below for a list of compability notes and potential solutions.

 ## Features